 Crittall windows have been associated with Art Deco and Modernist movements in early 20th Century architecture.
 You’ll see them in many notable buildings across the UK, including the Houses of Parliament and Tower of London.

-That said, they’ll suit most styles of property, from Victorian semis to new-build townhouses.
+That said, they’ll suit most styles of property, from Victorian semis to new-build townhouses, and work brilliantly in extensions or orangery ideas like this one.

 Steel looks good, but is it practical?